 Honey: 6 Health Benefits & 6 Varieties

-Honey is a sirup-like liquid, which convinces with a whole range of health benefits.
-We explain to you how exactly honey works in your body – especially during pregnancy.
+Honey is a syrupy liquid, which will win you over with a whole range of health benefits.
+We explain to you exactly how honey works in your body – especially during pregnancy.
 In addition, we introduce you to the different varieties and give tips on buying.

 Whether honey-mustard dressing or strawberry jam bread with honey – the processed plant nectar can be used in every kitchen in many ways.
-Thanks to the nutrients it contains, you can do something for your health on top of that.
+On top of that, thanks to the nutrients it contains, using it can also do something good for your health.

 Facts about Honey

-Already in the Stone Age, honey found its use as one of the few sweet foods – this is shown by cave paintings as well as analyses of Stone Age wax remains.
+As early as the Stone Age, people were using honey as one of the few sweet foods – this is shown by cave paintings as well as analyses of Stone Age wax remains.

 How Bees Make Honey